 Be ready to make new friends

 On our workshops, our small groups often create a camaraderie of like-minded creative individuals.
 That’s part of the whole photography workshop experience.
-If you prefer to not be social, that is fine, you are welcome to shoot on your own or option for a private workshop.
+If you prefer to not be social, that is fine, you are welcome to shoot on your own or opt for a private workshop.

 Many clients are focused on just one thing, to capture the ultimate landscape shot.
 But you may be bypassing some stellar opportunities.
-Look for unanticipated moments when you are on a workshop.
+Look for unanticipated moments when you are in a workshop.
 If you are focused on the landscape, what if an interesting macro shot presents itself?
 What about interesting textures and abstract compositions.
 Costa Rica is full of bright colors and interesting photo opportunities.
 Bring your camera bag with you and be ready to change lenses and explore other opportunities.

 If you’d like to learn more about Jansen Photo Expeditions photography workshops, please explore our website or contact us directly for more information.
 JansenPhotoExpeditions.com.
-Our December Costa Rica Photo Expedition is booking now for 8 adventurous creative individuals.